Movicon Help on Line - Rel. 11.7.1302

 The Movicon Reports can be created by using the Movicon native tools (Embedded Reports and Textual Reports) or by using the Report Designer and Crystal Report™ tools.

 The Reports can be created to display and print process data recorded on file according to a specific period.
-Movicon offers a userfriendly Report management that is very open and adaptable to printing Reports according to specific needs of the end user.
-In addition to accessing historical data recorded by the Data Loggers, the Reports ensure visualization of calculated amounts, totals, averages, and variances according to the selected criteria which include time ranges, product batches, operators, shift and more.
+Movicon offers a userfriendly Report management that is very open and adaptable to printing Reports according to the specific needs of the end user.
+In addition to accessing historical data recorded by the Data Loggers, the Reports guarantee visualization of calculated amounts, totals, averages, and variances according to the selected criteria that include time ranges, product batches, operators, shift and other.

-To help you create your reports Movicon has also integrated a "Report" resource called the "Embedded Report".
-By using this resourse you can create reports autonomously in order to display data recorded on database by the Historical Log and Dataloggers, or to display simple variables from your project.
-If you wish to create reports without graphics, you can use the Textual Reports that are even simpler to use.
-Both the Movicon "Internal Reports" and " Textual Report" are also compatible with the Windows CE environment as well.
-In additon to the navtive reports, Movicon also offers a "Report Designer" for free which you can use to create more complex reports by using a ".NET" tool that has been specifically designed for this purpose.
+Movicon offers a "Report" resource called the "Embedded Report" to help you create your reports.
+This resourse allows you to create reports autonomously to display data recorded on database by the Historical Log and Dataloggers, or to display simple variables from your project.
+If you wish to create reports without graphics, you can use the Textual Reports that are also easier to use.
+Both the Movicon "Internal Reports" and " Textual Report" are compatible with the Windows CE environment.
+In additon to the native reports, Movicon also offers a "Report Designer" free of charge, which you can use to create complex reports by using a ".NET" tool that has been specifically designed for this purpose.
 Movicon continues to be compatible with the "Crystal Report™" report engine which is not integrated but needs to be purchased separately if you wish to use it as an alternative.

-Report files created with the Report Designer Crystal Report can be associated to the "DataLogger/Recipe" resources, "Historical Log Window" and "TraceDB Window" objects.
-When a report file is inserted in the "Report File" property of one of these objects, the "Print" command available in the "DataLogger/Recipe window", "Historical Log Window" and "TraceDB will send it for printing.
+Report files created with the Report Designer Crystal Report can be associated to the "DataLogger/Recipe" resources as well as the "Historical Log Window" and "TraceDB Window" objects.
+When a report file is inserted in the "Report File" property of one of these objects, the "Print" command, which is available in the "DataLogger/Recipe window", "Historical Log Window" and "TraceDB, can be used to print it.

 If this report file has a ".repx" extension, Movicon will execute this operation using the "Report Designer" libraries.
 If the file has a ".rpt" extension, Movicon will use the "Crystal Report™" libraries instead.

-You can perform various operations in the reports such as displaying, printing and saving data on file by using the "Commands List - Report/Recipe" and "Commands List - Alarm" commands.
+You can perform various operations in the reports to display, print or sace data on file by using the "Commands List - Report/Recipe" and "Commands List - Alarm" commands.

 Reports from Web Client

-This Report generation commands, which can be invoked from Web Client, are always executed on the Server.
-For this reason, in order to prevent Report display windows from opening on the Server, it will not be possible to enable the "View Report" command from the Web Client, regardless of whether the Report is an Embedded Report, a Textual Report or a Report created with "Crystal Report" or the "Report Designer".
-However, the 'Save Report", "Print Report", and "Send Report" commands are available and can be enabled from the Web Client on the understanding that they will be executed on the Server side.
+This Report generation commands, which can be invoked from the Web Client, are always executed on the Server.
+For this reason, in order to prevent windows that display Reports from opening on the Server side, you will need to enable the "View Report" command from the Web Client, regardless of the Report type which may be an Embedded Report, a Textual Report or a Report created with "Crystal Report" or the "Report Designer".
+However, the 'Save Report", "Print Report", and "Send Report" commands are available and can be enabled from the Web Client side on the understanding that they will be executed on the Server side.